henry-berger/henry-berger.github.io/_pages/coursework.md

 {% include base_path %}

-Below the robotics-related classes I have taken at Yale
+Below is a selection of robotics-related classes I have taken at Yale:

 ### Robotics
 - Intro. to Robotics, Control, and Learning (MENG 443) _with Prof. Ian Abraham_